zamazan4ik/awesome-pgo/article/article.md

 What to do here?
 Well, not so many options:

 * You can rebuild these libraries with PGO trained for your workload and link your application with them.
 In this case, additional maintenance cost are coming.
+The situation will be a bit simpler if you store 3rd-party libraries as sources together with your application - in this case rebuilding will be much simpler to do.
 * You can try to speak with vendors for building these libraries with PGO - you establish with maintainers some training PGO workload, and then they use it during the build process.
 Honestly, I don't think that in reality anyone will agree to build a library specifically for your use case but who knows - maybe you will be lucky enough!
 * Do nothing and accept your not-so-blazing-fast destiny.